This post may contain affiliate links. Please read the disclosure policy to learn more.

 Instructions

-In a saucepan, combine the sugar and water over medium heat.
+In a saucepan, combine the water and granulated sugar over medium heat.
 Stir until the sugar dissolves.

 Stir in the blueberries.